puppetlabs/puppetlabs-ibm_installation_manager/README.md

 Specifies the absolute path to the base location where you want to install IBM Installation Manager.
 Defaults to `/opt/IBM/InstallationManager`.

+##### manage_user

+Whether or not to manage the user/group that will be installing the IBM IM.

+Default: `false`.

 ##### user

 Specifies the user to run the installation as.
 Defaults to `root`.
 Note that installing as a different user might cause undefined behavior.
 Consult IBM's documentation for details.

 Note that installing as a user other than `root` might result in undefined behavior.
 Consult IBM's documentation for details.
 Installations by a non-root user won't share installation data with the rest of the system.